JacobMannix/ExploringSwiftUI/README.md

-# Exploring SwiftUI
+# Stanford SwiftUI Apps
-Exploring the possibilities of app development using SwiftUI
+Exploring the possibilities of app development using SwiftUI based on the lectures provided by Stanford University

 ![AppDemo](MemorizeAppDemoLecture06-150px.gif)